Clustering of Local Extrema in Planck CMB maps: Introduction

+Searching in various works reveal that the clustering evaluation in CMB maps for different purposes has mostly been concentrated on statistics of regions above or below a threshold without taking into account proper conditions on the first- and second-derivatives properties of the underlying field \citep{Kashlinsky:2001zla,Rossi:2009wm,Rossi:2010hu,Rossi:2013fea}.
+The best-fitting values of the spectral parameters that are necessary to determine the theoretical prediction of probability distribution of peaks for a Gaussian random field have been computed \citep{Ade:2015hxq}.
+Also, in the context of one point statistics, their results confirmed the consistency with Gaussian property.
+In spite of extensive analysis of peaks distributions and location by {\it Planck} team, going beyond one-point statistics, provides more useful information on the nature of clustering and probing exotic features.

-Here, we deal with the local extrema statistics of the {\it Planck} CMB maps to study the following main objects and novelties:\\ 1) Assessment of noise, point-like sources and other contaminations for different bands and map extraction pipelines.
-Accordingly, we will be able to examine the internal consistency and robustness of different component separation algorithms based on clustering of peaks and troughs.
-Since the beam transfer function used for map extraction is different for each pipelines, we expect that the TPCF of peaks associated with various components is more sensitive to the contribution of foreground and point-like sources in different manners.
-Subsequently, cross-correlation of unweighted pixels incorporating conditions for having extrema enables us to control and to increase the performance and robustness of CMB map for cosmological implementations.\\ 2) We will also probe the non-Gaussianity based on capability of local extrema clusterings.\\ 3) The scale dependent and independent bias factors according to its general definition will be determined for different components.\\ 4) Asymmetry anomaly will be investigated by means of unweighted TPCF of peaks for various component separations and different degradations.\\ 5) We will compute the value of upper bound on the cosmic string tension, by comparing clustering of critical sets computed for pure Gaussian CMB maps including all foregrounds, systematic noises and beam effect and those induced by cosmic strings network simulated according to numerical simulations of Nambu-Goto string networks using the Bennett-Bouchet-Ringeval code~\citep{Bennett:1990,Ringeval:2005kr}.
+In this paper, however we will focus on the clustering of local extrema to examine whether such critical sets are more sensitive to declaring exotic features embedded in the CMB map as well as their robustness in the presence of noise.
+Here, we deal with the local extrema statistics of the {\it Planck} CMB maps to study the following main objects and novelties:\\ 1) The consistency between various component separation pipelines leading to different observed map will be checked by considering the clustering of local extrema.
+We will carry out some robust estimators to compute local extrema clustering, as they are supposed to be free of the boundary effect. \\ 2) We will also probe the non-Gaussianity based on the capability of local extrema clustering.
+Meanwhile, we will also modify the series expansion for the number density of sharp clipping. \\ 3) The scale-dependent and independent bias factors according to the general definition of bias will be determined for different components.\\ 4) The asymmetry of the CMB according to the unweighted TPCF of peaks, troughs, and number density of local extrema for various component separations will be examined.\\ 5) We will compute the value of the upper bound on the cosmic string tension, by comparing clustering of critical sets computed for pure Gaussian CMB maps including all foreground residuals, systematic noises and beam effects and those induced by a cosmic string network simulated according to numerical simulations of Nambu-Goto string networks using the Bennett-Bouchet-Ringeval code~\citep{Bennett:1990,Ringeval:2005kr}.